 We’ve written extensively about how the function of finance is developing from accounting to actively driving business performance through data-driven insights.
-But finance leaders such as the CFO and FD have a vital role to play in this transformation.
+But finance leaders such as the Chief Financial Officer (CFO) and Financial Director (FD) have a vital role to play in this transformation.

 They are at the helm of the business, with unique analytical insight into operations, alongside access to C-suite executives and other stakeholders.
 As such, they are the ones tasked with creating and strategising performance initiatives and communicating and championing this to the rest of the business.